ravaxis/dsc-extensions-to-linear-models-intro-nyc-ds-082619/README.md

 ### Ridge and Lasso Regression

-Next up, you'll learn about Ridge and Lasso regressions - two techniques that penalize more complex models to reducing overfitting.
+Next up, you'll learn about Ridge and Lasso regressions - two techniques that penalize more complex models to reduce overfitting.

 ### AIC and BIC